 Joint Heads of Chambers, Jonathan Dingle FRSA and Andrea Barnes, are joined by long-standing friends who shared the desire to continue to build a national set of chambers on the foundations of equality, excellence, and equity – with the most modern culture and means of working, diversity and inclusivity.
 We embrace change but keep old-fashioned virtues: we feel; empathise; care; and seek to find out what our solicitors and lay clients really want, and need.
 We go the extra mile.

 Whilst we are based opposite the Royal Courts of Justice in London and at our annex in Taunton, our barristers are based nationwide and travel daily across the land.
-Many of them have backgrounds in careers other than the Bar, including the Armed Forces, senior public service, financial and commercial, academia, as well as several who practised as solicitors.
+Many of them have backgrounds in careers other than the Bar, including the Armed Forces, senior public service, financial and commercial, academia and the media, as well as several who practised as solicitors.
 We bring this experience to our clients in all our areas of civil and family law and to provide a service which is worthy of the name.

 We believe that we are blending the best elements of traditional chambers with those of non-traditional models in order to deliver a personal, friendly and efficient service of the highest quality to lawyers from both branches of the profession nationwide.
 Our focus will be on continually seeking to improve that service and to continue to build mutually successful and enjoyable professional relationships with our clients.
 There will be more remarkable innovations launched and new locations.
 We will be – Normanton.

 Helena Normanton (1882-1957)